Green Network Energy

 Which? verdict on Green Network Energy

-Green Network Energy ranked similarly overall this year to how it did last year.
-It compares well against other energy firms, although it’s not among the best-loved by customers, according to our survey results.
+Green Network Energy ranked slightly higher overall this year versus last year.
+It compares well against other energy firms, although it’s not among the very best-loved by customers, according to our survey results.

-Customers rated it as good on the majority of aspects of its service, but excellent on only one, and fair on another.
+Customers rated it as good on two aspects of its service and fair on two.

-Customers were positive about Green Network Energy providing good value for money.
-This is important, as looking for a cheaper deal is the most common reason why customers switch energy supplier in general.
+Customers also rated Green Network Energy as fair for value for money.
+This is an important measure, as looking for a cheaper deal is the most common reason why customers switch energy supplier in general.

 We didn’t receive sufficient responses from customers to rate Green Network Energy’s complaints handling.
 However, official data shared with energy regulator Ofgem reveals that it received relatively few complaints in the first half of last year compared with other suppliers included in our survey.

 It wasn’t the fastest to resolve them, though.
-Green Network Energy solved half or less than half of complaints on the same day or next working day.
-The best firms managed more than 80%.
-However, it had resolved almost all complaints within eight weeks.
+Green Network Energy only solved two fifths of complaints on the same day or next working day.
+The best firms managed 90% or more.
+However, it had resolved the majority of complaints within eight weeks.

 When we included Green Network Energy in our September 2020 snapshot investigation into energy companies' customer service response times, it picked up in 7 minutes 49 seconds on average, which was slower than the median average of all the companies we called (5 minutes 57 seconds).